EmilyPreble/EmilyPreble.github.io/README.md

 ### Infographics

 Here, I used Canva to create a brief infographic about the makeup of Lehigh Undergraduate residency.
+The data from Lehigh's Office of Institutional Research demonstrated that a majority of undergrads live either in a dorm or off-campus house.
 ![Home Sweet Home: Where are Lehigh Undergraduates Living?](EmilyPreble.github.io/UndergraduateResidenceInfographicEdit1.png)